bmuschko/cka-crash-course/exercises/13-node-selector-affinity/solution/solution.md

             - red
 ```

 First delete the Pod, then recreate it.
-The Pod should be scheduled on one of nodes.
+The Pod should be scheduled on one of the nodes.

 ```
 $ kubectl create -f pod.yaml